Soulcialize/souldragonknight/index.md

 ![](images/knight_enemies.png)
 - As the Dragon, your enemies are:
 ![](images/dragon_enemies.png)
-- You cannot kill all enemies by yourself, no more smurfing in co-op.
+- You cannot kill all enemies by yourself, no more smurfing in co-op 😂.

 ## Requirements
 - Space required: 100MB